Zamora, Spain: Middle Ages

-In the late middle ages, Zamora was one of the 17 cities (18 after the inclusion of Granada) that enjoyed a vote at the Cortes of Castile, actually speaking on behalf of all of Galicia since the early 15th century (Galicia did not have any city with representation until the 17th century).
+In the late middle ages, Zamora was one of the 17 cities (18 after the inclusion of Granada) that enjoyed a vote at the Cortes of the Crown of Castile, actually speaking on behalf of all of Galicia since the early 15th century (Galicia did not have any city with representation until the 17th century).

 Zamora was also the scene of fierce fighting in the 15th century, during the conflict between the supporters of Isabella the Catholic and Juana la Beltraneja.
 The Spanish proverb, No se ganó Zamora en una hora, literally, Zamora wasn't won in an hour, is a reference to these battles.
 It is the Spanish equivalent of the English proverb "Rome wasn't built in a day."

 During the 12th century, the city was extraordinarily important for its strategic position in the wars between the Kingdom of León and the Almoravids and Almohads.
 As a result, the city preserves many churches and buildings from that time.
 In the 1140s and 1150s it was ruled by Prince Ponce Giraldo de Cabrera, who has a street named after him in the city today.

 Henry IV granted Zamora the epithet of "most noble and most loyal city".

+Zamora's Jewish community came to an end with the expulsion of 1492.
+At that time the city was one of the principal crossing points into Portugal, with chroniclers reporting that around 30,000 Jews passed through Zamora toward Miranda do Douro.
+Some former residents later returned as conversos.
+Soon after the expulsion, the Crown granted the community's "Great Synagogue" to the city to be converted into the church of San Sebastián, and in 1493 confirmed the donation to the local confraternity for use as a hospital and shelter for the poor.
+Records indicate that the synagogue was eventually dismantled and its materials reused.
+Because of its frontier location Zamora also became a center of smuggling, leading the Crown between 1493 and 1495 to launch investigations into property, debts, and contraband left behind or carried out by the exiles.

+Modern period

 The city leaned towards support to the Revolt of the Comuneros in the northern hemisphere Fall of 1520.
-By September 1520, the corregidor appointed by the Crown was ousted and replaced by an alcalde designated by the community (a revolutionary development at the time).
+By September 1520, the corregidor appointed by the Crown was ousted and replaced by an alcalde designated by the community.
 However, the hopes of the rebels across the Crown of Castile were handed a crushing blow at the Battle of Villalar on 23 April 1521.

 In the Early Modern Period, the city lost its political and economic relevance and suffered emigration, especially to South America (where many other cities called Zamora were founded).

 According to the Godoy Census, the city had a population of 10,171 in 1797.

-During the Spanish Civil War (1936–1939), Zamora was from the start of the military rebellion a nationalist held city.
-The savagery of the repression against leftists and liberals is captured in Ramón Sender Barayón's 'A Death in Zamora', which tells of the extrajudicial murder of his mother, Amparo Barayon, the wife of the famous novelist Ramon Sender.
+During the Spanish Civil War (1936–1939), the savagery of the repression against leftists and liberals is captured in Ramón Sender Barayón's 'A Death in Zamora', which tells of the extrajudicial murder of his mother, Amparo Barayon, the wife of the famous novelist Ramon Sender.